gossie/spring-boot-react-bundle/README.md

 This is a demo project that shows how it is possible to deploy a react frontend and a Spring Boot backend into a heroku dyno.
 The following paragraphs describe the actions you need to perform.

 ## Creating an heroku app
 When creating the heroku app I recommend to use the heroku cli.
-Use the following commands to create the app and add the required buildpacks.
+Use the following commands to create the app and add the required buildpack.
 * `heroku create <your-app-name>`
 * `heroku buildpacks:set heroku/java --app=<your-app-name>`
-* `heroku buildpacks:add --index 1  heroku/nodejs --app=<your-app-name>`

-It is important that the java buildpack, the one for the app that is actually running in the heroku dyno, is the last buildpack.
-Also, to make sure that the nodejs buildpack is really installed, there needs to be an empty package.json in the root directory of your project.

 ## Project structure